-g-closure-new-simple size data
+g-closure-new-simple size data Returns a pointer.

 Allocates a structure of the given size and initializes the initial part as a GClosure.
 The data (if any) are used to iitialize the data fields of the newly allocated GClosure.